zama-ai/concrete-ml/docs/developer-guide/quantization_internal.md

 ## Quantizing data

-Concrete-ML has support for quantized ML models and also provides quantization tools for Quantization Aware Training and Post-Training quantization.
-The core of this functionality is the conversion of floating point values to integers, and back.
+Concrete-ML has support for quantized ML models and also provides quantization tools for Quantization Aware Training and Post-Training Quantization.
+The core of this functionality is the conversion of floating point values to integers and back.
 This is done using `QuantizedArray` in `concrete.ml.quantization`.

-The [`QuantizedArray`](../developer-guide/api/concrete.ml.quantization.quantizers.md#class-quantizedarray) class takes several arguments that determine how float values are quantized.
+The [`QuantizedArray`](../developer-guide/api/concrete.ml.quantization.quantizers.md#class-quantizedarray) class takes several arguments that determine how float values are quantized:

 - `n_bits` that defines the precision of the quantization
 - `values` are floating point values that will be converted to integers